 U.K. Prime Minister David Cameron met newspaper editors to urge them to set up a system of self- regulation, as opponents of proposals from a media-ethics panel begin to shift position.

 During a House of Commons debate late yesterday on judge Brian Leveson’s proposal for a new independent regulator, David Blunkett, a Labour lawmaker and adviser to News Corp.
-(NWSA) who last week organized a letter opposing any state intervention, said he was now “moving the other way.”
+(NWSA:US) who last week organized a letter opposing any state intervention, said he was now “moving the other way.”

 “Those who’ve taken principled sides are so close together now, if they can take a step back, we’ll find a way forward,” Blunkett said, arguing that Leveson’s proposals were “not so much underpinning as oversight.”
 He urged opponents and supporters of the plans to engage with each other.
 “It’s going to take people sitting down in the next few weeks and agreeing to bury the hatchet.”